CumulusNetworks/cldemo-lnv-to-evpn/README.md

 cumulus@oob-mgmt-server:~$
 ```

-2. Then repeat those steps for the spines.
+We have repeat these steps for the spines.
+The configuration is slightly different here.
 Ports 1-4 on the spines connect to leaf01-04.
 Ports 29-30 connect to exit01 and exit02.

 ```
 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible spine -a 'net add bgp l2vpn evpn neighbor swp1-4 activate'